zmitchell/proctrace/docs/src/content/docs/reference/proctrace-render.md

 # NAME

-proctrace-render - Render the recording in the specified display format
+proctrace-render - Render a recording in the specified display format

 # SYNOPSIS